-If providing services such as repairs or renting properties, personal information relating to your tenants and potential tenants are likely to be an important business asset.
-In providing goods or services you will be processing your tenants' personal data and in some cases sensitive personal data.
+For schools and colleges to serve their purpose, personal data of your pupils and students is an important asset.
+By providing various education and vocational courses you will be processing your pupils' and students' personal data and in some cases sensitive personal data.
 You are also likely to process personal data of your employees, consultants, sub-contractors and the list goes on.
 Any personal data you hold on your system and anything you do with it including deletion is likely to constitute processing.
 So are you complying with existing legislation and are you ready for changes to come?

 The Data Protection Act 1998 (the Act) currently sets out the key obligations a business, public authority or charity (otherwise known as the data controller) has in relation to processing personal data.
 Data is all recorded information whether in an email, image or recording.
 Personal data is any data relating to an individual who can be identified, whereas sensitive personal data is certain protected characteristics as defined in the Act.
 Processing is widely defined to include anything you do with the data such obtaining, recording, analysing or sharing it etc.